chrucci/YatzyKata/README.md

 • 2,2,2,5,5 scores 0
 • 2,2,2,2,2 scores 8 (2+2+2+2)
 ### Small straight:
-When placed on “small straight”, if the dice read (1,2,3,4,5), the player scores 15 (the sum of all the dice).
+When the player gets four in a row, if the dice read (6,2,3,4,5), the player scores 14 (the sum of the dice that were in a row).
-### Large straight: When placed on “large straight”, if the dice
+### Large straight:
-read (2,3,4,5,6), the player scores 20 (the sum of all the dice).
+When placed on “large straight”, if the dice read (2,3,4,5,6), the player scores 20 (the sum of all the dice).
 ### Full house:
 If the dice are two of a kind and three of a kind,